 Both male and female elephant seals migrate in search of food, such as squid or fish at the edge of the sea ice.
 Although both genders travel long distances to feed, they both follow different migration routes.

 Male southern elephant seals hunt primarily on the Antarctic continental shelf and tend to stick to a more consistent route.
 A female’s route can vary while following moving prey near the Antarctic Polar Frontal Zone or within pack ice off the Antarctic shelf.

 Both can spend months at a time out at sea and can be found foraging thousands of kilometres away from their main breeding areas.
-When hunting, elephant seals can dive over 1500 metres and remain submerged for more than two hours!
+When hunting, elephant seals can dive over 1,500 metres (approximately 1 mile) and remain submerged for more than two hours!